intel/webapps-tenframe/HACKING.md

     npm install -g grunt-cli

-You also need bower to install the client-side dependencies:
+You should then install the client-side dependencies into app/lib/:

   npm install -g bower

-You should then install the client-side dependencies into lib/:

   bower install

 Note that if you want to install the application to a Tizen device